 Diabetes is a chronic disorder that can progress to a life-threatening stage or lead to other ailments.
 It is very important that to stringently follow the treatment plan outlined by the doctor.
 Tenacious care of self can greatly reduce one’s risk of developing complications.

-- Quit smoking – Smoking increases risk to developing heart, kidney and nerve damage.
+- Quit smoking – Smoking increases the risk to developing heart, kidney and nerve damage.

 - Drink alcohol moderately – Alcohol can lower blood sugar levels.